Short Term Business Loans: The Essential Guide

 A short-term business loan, also called a short-term commercial loan, refers to funding programs that quickly provide working capital to be repaid quickly.
 Lenders have different definitions for “short-term,” with some offering products that must be repaid in less than a year and others offering loans with terms of up to two years.

-Another hallmark of short-term loans is that they’re more accessible for credit-challenged business owners.
+Another hallmark of short-term funding programs is that they’re more accessible for credit-challenged business owners.
 STL lenders typically accept lower credit scores and a shorter time in business than traditional business loan lenders.

 The combination of high rates, frequent payments, and a brief repayment period could lead to high payments that strain your cash flow.
 However, you won’t carry the debt as long.